brightly-salty/peace-license/FullText.md

 3. If the Work meets the definition of Software, You may exercise the rights granted in _License Grant_ only if You provide a copy of the corresponding Source Code from which the Work was derived in digital form, or You provide a URI for the corresponding Source Code of the Work, to any recipients upon request.

-4. If the Work is used as or for a Web Service, You may exercise the rights granted in _License Grant_ only if You provide a copy of the corresponding Source Code from which the Work was derived in digital form, or You provide a URI for the corresponding Source Code to the Work, to any recipients of the data served or modified by the Web Service.
+4. If the Work is used as or for a Network Service, You may exercise the rights granted in _License Grant_ only if You provide a copy of the corresponding Source Code from which the Work was derived in digital form, or You provide a URI for the corresponding Source Code to the Work, to any recipients of the data served or modified by the Network Service.

-5. You may exercise the rights granted in _License Grant_ for commercial purposes only if you satisfy any of the following:
+5. You may exercise the rights granted in _License Grant_ for commercial purposes only if:

    1. You are a worker-owned business or worker-owned collective; and